Landings - Seasonal Circle & Dance Retreats

-A magical, seasonal, and deeply grounding retreat in the woods - including a dance performance in the trees, a women’s circle, seasonal rituals, meditations and nourishing food shared around the campfire.
+Magical, seasonal, and deeply grounding retreats in the woods - with a women’s circle, meditation, a wild dance performance, embodiment practices, seasonal rituals and nourishing food shared around the campfire.

 Landings x The Wild Circle brings together my work in circle and my connection to this ancient land, with the extraordinarily powerful work of dancer Hayley J S Matthews, who will bring a series of dances to this beautiful woodland space over the course of the coming year.

-This richly-curated afternoon offers a chance to retreat into beautiful, ancient woodland for ritual, reflection and connection.
+This richly-curated retreat in nature offers a chance to return to the trees, finding yourself in beautiful, ancient woodland for ritual, reflection and connection.
 Join us around the fire to root, ground and land in a wild, seasonal space.

-We’ll then begin with an opening circle with Emma as we land in the woods, with hot tea and cake
+We’ll begin with an opening circle with Emma as we land in the woods, with hot tea around the fire

-We will then experience the magical, wildness of Hayley and her beautiful dance between the trees…
+We will then walk deeper into the woods to experience the magical, wildness of Hayley and her beautiful dance between the trees…

-Before returning to the woodland hearth, to warm bodies and minds around the fire, share hot drinks and food.
+Before returning to the woodland hearth, to warm bodies and minds around the fire, with a space for reflection and some gentle emodiment practices.

 All drinks and snacks are included.
 Please indicate on the booking form if you have a specific dietary requirement.